-In this study, I will be exploring different software solutions that are commonly used for the production of real-time graphics.
-More specifically I will be examining how these individual programs compare to each other in various aspects (feasibility, industry-standard, UX/UI, etc.), while also producing small scale real-time interactive graphics projects along the way.
+In this study, I explored different software solutions that are commonly used for the production of real-time graphics.
+More specifically I examined how these individual programs compare to each other in various aspects (feasibility, industry-standard, UX/UI, etc.), while also producing small-scale real-time interactive graphics projects along the way.
 Notch and TouchDesigner will be the two applications in focus.

-At the end of the semester, all research gathered will be compiled in preparation for a final presentation: a live event I will be designing and realizing.
-My intention with this event is to demonstrate my understanding of how the creation of real-time interactive visualizations plays an impactful role in audience engagement when experiencing live entertainment.
+At the end of the semester, all research gathered was compiled in preparation for a final presentation: a mock live event I designed ( andone day hope to realize).
+My intention with this event was to demonstrate my understanding of how the creation of real-time interactive visualizations plays an impactful role in audience engagement when experiencing live entertainment.

-This blog will be following my journey of learning Notch.
+This blog followed my journey of learning Notch.

-This blog will be following my continued journey of learning TouchDesigner.
+This blog followed my continued journey of learning TouchDesigner.

-This blog will be following my journey in learning Python.
+This blog followed my journey in learning Python.

 This section will be comparing the Notch and TouchDesigner software.